Skip to main content

 Responsibilities

-• Participate in a mid-quarter and final three-way conference with the college supervisor and the teacher candidate.
+• Participate in a mid-quarter and final three-way conference with the university supervisor and the teacher candidate.

 • Submit the online Mid-Quarter/Final Student Teacher Evaluation (STE) at the mid-quarter and final points of the student teaching experience.
 The Watermark Manager at SUNY Cortland will email the online STE URL for completion of the STE by the opening date of the evaluation.
 If you do not receive an email from the Watermark Manager at SUNY Cortland, within one-week of the noted due date of the STE, please e-mail the FESP Office at FESP@cortland.edu.

-• Complete the mentor teacher Evaluation of the college supervisor using the URL provided by the Watermark Manager.
-All parties to the student teaching process are evaluated through the STE and short surveys.
-Mentor teachers are evaluated by the student teacher and Supervisor.
+• Complete the mentor teacher Satisfaction Survey of the university supervisor using the URL provided by the Watermark Manager.
+Satisfaction Surveys are completed by and for all parties to the student teaching process using the STE and short surveys.

 • Observe the teacher candidate’s lesson implementation and interactions with students and provide daily feedback on the teacher candidate’s progress with performance, behavior, and attitude.
 At a minimum, this should include: